 When I was a child, we lived in Africa.

 We had a big garden, divided up by a long and tall cherry pie hedge.
-The flowers were mauve and yellow, followed by green berries which ripened into tasty little blackberries.
-I regularly used to pick and eat them straight from the bush, like you do with blackberries.
-The taste was aromatic, sweet, and very tasty, a bit like blackberries or blueberries, but with a slightly more pungent smell and flavour, the texture similar, the berries were a lot smaller - the smell is in my nostrils as I write this.
+The flowers were mauve and yellow, followed by green berries which ripened into delicious little black berries.
+I regularly used to pick and eat them straight from the bush, like you do with regular blackberries.
+The taste was aromatic, and sweet, a bit like blackberries or blueberries, but with a slightly more pungent smell and flavour, the texture similar, though the berries were a lot smaller.
+The smell is in my nostrils as I write this.